annapurna1702/annapurna1702/README.md

 ## 🌟 About Me

 🎓 **Background**
 I hold a **Bachelor's in Computer Applications** and am currently pursuing an **MSc in Computer Science with a specialization in Data Analytics**.
-My experience spans across **Artificial Intelligence, Data Analytics, Image Processing, and Natural Language Processing**, where I've gained hands-on expertise and a continuous drive to learn.
+My experience spans across **[Artificial Intelligence], Data Analytics, Image Processing, and Natural Language Processing**, where I've gained hands-on expertise and a continuous drive to learn.

 💻 **Key Strengths**
 - Building data-powered applications that deliver meaningful insights